 Get access to the financial accounts you’ll need

-Even if all of your parents’ bills will be paid automatically with a direct debit, you’ll still need to make sure there’s enough money in their account to cover those charges until the house sells.
+If all of your parents’ bills will be paid automatically with a direct debit, you’ll need to ensure there’s enough money in their account to cover those charges until the house sells.

 To do that, you first need access to your parents’ bank accounts, which may take some work if you don’t already jointly own the account, or aren’t named as a payable-on-death beneficiary.